mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 ## Interview candidates

-When hiring writers, I care most about most is the quality of their published content.
-It's difficult to learn this by interviewing from an interview.
+When hiring writers, I care most about most the quality of their published content.
+It's difficult to learn this from a traditional interview.
 Instead of a lengthy interview process, I keep my interviews short and quickly hire the writer for a paid trial (see [below](#start-a-paid-trial)).

 Still, the interview does give you a glimpse into what it's like working with this person.
 Do the two of you communicate well or does it take several back and forths before a question is sufficiently stated and answered?